Aba Abia State, Nigeria Travel Guide

 Aba does not market unique dining concepts to tourists; dining is mainly functional and social.

-Focus regarding area tastes and community gathering.
+Focus on regional tastes and community gathering.

 Zobo (hibiscus drink), Kunu (millet or sorghum drink), and fresh, non-fermented palm wine are common.